This gluten-free coconut pie crust is incredibly easy to make and perfect for most sweet pies.

 - Use the coconut pie crust as required.

-- After blind baking some butter might rise to the surface of the pie crust, you can use some paper towel to remove the excess before adding your filling.
+- After blind baking, excess butter might rise to the surface of the pie crust, you can use some paper towel to remove the excess before adding your filling.

 - If the pie crust looks a bit wet, then don’t hesitate to add a bit more cornstarch and coconut to the mixture.